elsewhencode/project-guidelines/README.md

     git commit
     ```
     _Why:_
-    > `gitadd -p` will let you review all of the introduced changes and decide whether to include them in the commit or not.
+    > `git add -p` will let you review all of the introduced changes and decide whether to include them in the commit or not.
     > `git commit` will start an editor which lets you separate the subject from the body.
 Read more about it in *section 1.3*.

 * Sync with remote to get changes you’ve missed.